red-machine-games/raw-markdown-documentation/docs/api/socialNetwork.md

 ## Example of purchases listing

-After successful purchase data will be persisted and client lists and consumes it.
+After successful purchase, data will be persisted and client lists and consumes it.
 Consuming is a formal act that marks the purchase as consumed, it can be done only once so you can build a domain logic around this mechanism.
-Listed purchases will contain a flag whether they was consumed.
+Listed purchases will contain a flag whether they were consumed.
 ```javascript
 /* Skipping GbaseApi init */